vipulnaik/diet-exercise-health/best-practices/best-practices-around-light.md

 * Immune activation (fighting off an infection)

 If I observe increased sensitivity, consider that one of the above may be a contributor and try to address that cause.
+For instance, if I've been listening to a lot of music or audio, consider taking a break from music and audio, or least reducing the quantity radically, until I feel better.